Sateviss/milk-server-info/README.md

 * Waystones 4.0.67
 * Woot 1.4.10

+*Added on 2019-05-04*
+* Immersive Railroading 1.6.1
+* Quark 1.5-149
+  - Quark Oddities
+* Modular Powersuits 1.0.40
+* Numina 1.0.37
+* Catwalks 4.0.44
+* Apotheosis 1.9.4
+* Computronics 1.6.6
+* Effortless Building 2.9
+* TIS 3D 1.5.1.37
+* Unlimited Chisel Works 0.2.1
+* Track API 1.1

-You might also want to grab [OptiFine](http://optifine.net/), although it is not nescessary
+You might also want to grab [OptiFine](http://optifine.net/) and/or [CleanView](https://minecraft.curseforge.com/projects/cleanview/files?filter-game-version=1738749986%3a628), although it is not nescessary

 *Note: if you use OptiFine shaders edit the config files to disable custom skyboxes:*